|Some graphical C-program packages for Linux and Windows|

 This package contains 28 funny graphical C-programs for DOS under Windows 98/2000/XP and plain

 DOS on older computers.
 The programs are compiled using the old 16-bit Turbo C/C++ 2.0 compiler.

 Some of the programs have moving graphics.
 Programs to make random dot stereogram images and some

 fractal images are also available here.
 Don't forget to read the readme file before using the programs.

-These programs do not work under Windows Vista or 64-bit operating systems.
+These programs do not work with 64-bit operating systems (only 32-bit).